 Using this new “Hollow Bullet with Truss” design, a premier bore size 20ga slug can be manufactured while greatly reducing its overall weight.
 Now a slug can be made with the same physical size and shape, but weighting only 365 grains instead.
 That’s a 2/3 reduction in weight.
 Shown here in actual size.
 Notice that the expanded nose section only fold out at right angles to the body of the slug!
 They did not fold back along the sides of the slug, making it smaller as it moves forward, after impact!
 An expanded slug like the one shown, @1800 fps, it’s spinning at 52,000 rpm’s (when fired thru a 1-24 twist rate barrel), and still weighting over 300 grains, after it expands.
 “It acts just like 1 1/8″ diameter hole saw”!

-The most likely result is vertical groups.
-The lower the temperature drops; the more it effects the pressure loss and the slugs could totally change you impact point.
-All because the chamber is not sealed when you are using a short case in a 3″chamber.
+The most likely result will be vertical groups.
+The lower the temperature your hunting in, the greater the pressure loss.
+The slug could dramatically change its point of impact!
+“In part because the chamber is not completely sealed when you are using a short case in a 3″chamber”.

 When the shorter 2.2″ Schrifle™ case is fired in a 2 ¾” chamber the base of slug has left the mouth of the case by just few thousands before the slug will entering the rifled bore.
 You will lose very little chamber pressure until the slug enters into the rifling.
 A few, but not all, 2 ¾” chambers, will shoot reasonable well using the 2.2″ length Schrifle case.